-SUBJECT NAME: E-COMMERCE AND ENTREPRENEURSHIP
+SUBJECT NAME: ENTREPRENEURSHIP AND E-COMMERCE

-B.TECH 7 th SEMESTER SESSIONAL: 25
+B.TECH SEMESTER VII SESSIONAL: 25

 L T P THEORY EXAM: 75

-3 0 0 TOTAL : 100
+3 0 0 TOTAL: 100

 - 1. To understand the basic concept of electronic transactions, types of business models and about customer relationship management. - 2.
 To study about various legal and ethical issues related to electronic transactions and also understating the concepts of IPR. - 3.
 To understand the skills of Entrepreneurship, to identify the projects and the analysis and report making.